There is no secret trading or investment strategy, that will beat all others.

 Mean reversion strategies

 Should return within a win probability of around 60% and a profit to loss ratio of 1 : 1.
 I find these harder to construct and less robust, but academic research shows them to be a realistic possibility at shorter time frames below 1 month.
-Fundamental, long-term, mean reversion investing (e.g. value investing on a time horizon above 2 years) lies at the core of the success of many of the best investors on the planet – their returns are better characterized by the outperformance above the market then by the metrics above.
+Fundamental, long-term, mean reversion investing (e.g. value investing on a time horizon above 2 years) lies at the core of the success of many of the best investors on the planet – their returns are better characterized by the outperformance over market return then by the metrics above.

 Strategies that provide insurance against exceptional risk